 php.ini Configuration Notes¶

-Keep in mind that changes to php.ini may have to be configured on more than one ini file.
+Keep in mind that changes to php.ini may have to be done on more than one ini file.
 This can be the case, for example, for the date.timezone setting.

 php.ini - used by the Web server: